 - staff must find out if the contact restriction permits calls from the prisoner.
 If this is not permitted, staff must inform the prisoner that the phone number is not approved, and

-- enter the details into the prisoner’s telephone number list on IOMS, and
+- enter the details into the prisoner’s telephone number list on IOMS with a status as prohibited, and

 - activate in IOMS an Alert for the specific type of restrictions and enter the date of the request, and the name(s) and contact information of the protected person received into comments.

 - If the number has been prohibited in IOMS the number must be blacklisted in CPTS.

 For no contact conditions (NCC), the details of the specified person must be entered into the IOMS Remand - No Contact Persons screen.

 Contact or address details of the specified person(s) must not be entered into any file notes or the IOMS alert - these must be entered into the IOMS - Remand - No Contact Persons screen only.

 - On receiving the completed request [C.02.Form.01 Prisoner telephone number request] from a prisoner staff must:

 - verify* that each name and number is correct

 * Newly transferred prisoners approved phone numbers do not require rechecking / verifying.

 - check IOMS to determine if a no contact condition (or other contact restriction) is in place.